GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 ## Getting Started

-### Generating a System Account API Key
-* Users registered with a government email address and have appropriate Opportunities Domain role may request a system account for data access.
-* If a user satisfies the above registration criteria they will be able to access the System Accounts widget from their Workspace page after logging in.
-* The user can then select “Go to System Accounts” from the widget and fill out the required sections.
-* The requested system account will then need to be approved.
-After approval the user will be notified via email and they can also see the updated status in the System Account widget.
-* The user can select ‘Go to System Accounts’ again in the widget from their workspace and enter a new system account password.
-* After setting up the password the user will see a new section for retrieving a system account API Key.
-* The user must enter their password again to retrieve the key.

 ## Web Services Description Language (WSDL)
 To view the WSDL for all available methods and object definitions, refer below links:
 * Alpha WSDL Link: https://api-alpha.sam.gov/prodlike/ws/services.WSDL